Episode 2: Building an Ownership Culture

 Rodney Bolden:

-You mentioned a lot of different trends and ways companies are going about issuing equity compensation.
+You mentioned a lot of different ways companies are going about issuing equity compensation.
 Are you seeing any other trends, especially in recent years with everything that's going on in our world and in our environment and in the workplace?

 Dee Crosby: